ClickHouse/ClickHouse/docs/en/operations/analyzer.md

 FROM source;
 ```

-### Known incompatibilities of JOIN clause
+### Known incompatibilities of the `JOIN` clause

 #### Join using column from projection

 Alias from the `SELECT` list can not be used as a `JOIN USING` key by default.

-A new setting, `analyzer_compatibility_join_using_top_level_identifier`, when enabled, alters the behavior of `JOIN USING` to prefer to resolve identifiers based on expressions from the projection list of the SELECT query, rather than using the columns from left table directly.
+A new setting, `analyzer_compatibility_join_using_top_level_identifier`, when enabled, alters the behavior of `JOIN USING` to prefer to resolve identifiers based on expressions from the projection list of the `SELECT` query, rather than using the columns from left table directly.

-*Example:*
+**Example:**

 ```sql
 SELECT a + 1 AS b, t2.s